GreedyWang/bulldog2011.github.com/source/_posts/2013-03-29-pico-tutorial-3-hello-ebay-finding.markdown

 The shared client for eBay Finding service is a little more complex than the simple serivce client in tutorial 1 and 2, this is because that eBay Finding service needs a few HTTP headers set to work, let me give more comments:

->1. eBay Finding service support SOAP12, so we set the client to use `SOAP12` protocol, this is not necessary since eBay Finding serivce also support SOAP11(which is Pico default), we use SOAP12 here just for demo and to show the capability of Pico.
+>1. eBay Finding service support SOAP12, so we set the client to use `SOAP12` protocol, this is not necessary since eBay Finding service also supports SOAP11(which is Pico default), we use SOAP12 here just for demo and to show the capability of Pico.
 2. eBay Finding service needs to set a few HTTP headers to work, for a list of required headers, please refer to doc [here](http://developer.ebay.com/DevZone/finding/Concepts/MakingACall.html).
 3. One mandatory header for eBay Finding service is `eBayAppId`, you need to register on eBay developer site as an eBay developer then get this id, before your can run this demo, you must fill in your own eBayAppId in the shared client.